Starting a Jewelry Business? Some Questions to Consider

 Everyone wants competitive pricing, whether it’s for normal facet rough or finished gems for recutting.
 This means you’ll need a variety of reliable overseas suppliers.

-I recommend that you have at least five suppliers for most of your goods.
-If your jewelry business relies on only one or two suppliers, then your entire enterprise may be under their control.
+I recommend you secure at least five suppliers for most of your goods.
+If your jewelry business relies on only one or two suppliers, your entire enterprise may be under their control.
 If they decide not to carry a certain product anymore or to inflate their prices, you’ll be at their mercy.
-Most of the time, you’ll only deal with two or three dealers but you still need a few to call in times of need.
+Most of the time, you’ll only deal with two or three dealers.
+However, you still need a few to call in times of need.

 I would be unfair if I didn’t say that I’ve established fine relationships with many reliable and honest dealers from all over the world.
 Yes, there still have been very costly misunderstandings, but, for the most part, we’ve enjoyed mutually beneficial working relationships.
 My advice on this subject is don’t commit large sums of money until you’re confident of the reliability of the supplier and material.
 It’s up to you to decide what “large sums of money” and “confident of the reliability” really mean for your jewelry business.